overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 > Fired when the state of a window is changed, with the following structure: [WindowStateChangedEvent](#windowstatechangedevent-object) Object

+#### Notes

+* The event fire for ALL windows declared (background,in-game,desktop, etc).
+If your app has multiple windows listening to this event - you also need to test the window name/id arguments that are passed to the event to see if it is relevant for your window.
+* If your app displays an ad, you should register to onStateChanged, to check if the window is minimized to hide the ad.
+When onStateChanged is fired, check the window name/id, to see if the window that triggered the event  - is the one with the ad and not another window.

 ## onMessageReceived
 #### Version added: 0.85